Omikhleia/markdown.sile/examples/sile-and-markdown.md

 }
 ```

-Code blocks marked as being in Markdown or Djot are interpretated too (again, unless
+Code blocks marked as being in Markdown or Djot are interpreted too (again, unless
 the `render` attribute is set to false).
 This feature allows switching between those languages, would there be something one does not support yet.
-For Markdown, attributes are passed to the renderer, allowing to possibly use different compatibility options (see "[Configuration](#configuration)").
+For Markdown, attributes are passed to the converter, allowing to possibly use different compatibility options (see "[Configuration](#configuration)").

 ### Raw blocks